rokeller/azure-keyvault-emulator/README.md

 ### AuthN/AuthZ

-Azure KeyClient and SecretClient use a [ChallengeBasedAuthenticationPolicy](https://github.com/Azure/azure-sdk-for-net/blob/b30fa6d0d402511fdf3270c5d1d9ae5dfa2a0340/sdk/keyvault/Azure.Security.KeyVault.Shared/src/ChallengeBasedAuthenticationPolicy.cs#L64-L66) to determine the authentication scheme used by the server.
+Azure KeyClient and SecretClient use the [ChallengeBasedAuthenticationPolicy](https://github.com/Azure/azure-sdk-for-net/blob/b30fa6d0d402511fdf3270c5d1d9ae5dfa2a0340/sdk/keyvault/Azure.Security.KeyVault.Shared/src/ChallengeBasedAuthenticationPolicy.cs#L64-L66) to determine the authentication scheme used by the server.
 In order for the KeyVault Emulator to work with the Azure SDK, the emulator requires JWT bearer